Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones

-For example, some special generic maps on homotopy spheres are examples of round fold maps whose singular sets are connected.
-Any standard sphere whose dimension is $m>1$ admits such a map into ${\mathbb{R}}^n$ with $m \geq n \geq 2$ and any homotopy sphere whose dimension is larger than $1$ and not $4$ admits such a map into the plane (see also \cite{saeki 2} and Example \ref{ex:1} of this paper).
+For example, some special generic maps on homotopy spheres are round fold maps whose singular sets are connected.
+Any standard sphere whose dimension is $m>1$ admits such a map into ${\mathbb{R}}^n$ under the assumption that the relation $m \geq n \geq 2$ holds and any homotopy sphere whose dimension is larger than $1$ and not $4$ admits such a map into the plane (see also \cite{saeki2} and Example \ref{ex:1} of this paper).

-\ \ \ Homology and homotopy groups, which are algebraic topological objects, of manifolds admitting round fold maps were studied in \cite{kitazawa 2} under appropriate conditions.
-Now, how about the homeomorphism and diffeomorphism types, which are more geometric objects, of manifolds admitting round fold maps?
-In this paper, we study such problems under appropriate conditions.
+Homology and homotopy groups of manifolds admitting round fold maps were studied in \cite{kitazawa2} under appropriate conditions.
+For example, such groups of manifolds admitting round fold maps such that the inverse images of regular values are disjoint unions of spheres were studied.
+Such maps are generalizations of simplest special generic maps into Euclidean spaces whose singular sets are connected and standard spheres.

+In this paper, as an advanced fundamental problem, we study the topologies and the differentiable structures of manifolds admitting round fold maps having appropriate differential topological structures.